shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/api/python-api-overview.md

 ## Personal Access Tokens (PAT)

-In addition to script keys, you will also need to set up a Personal Access token in order to communicate with your {% include product %} site.
+In addition to script keys, you will also need to set up a Personal Access Token (PAT) in order to communicate with your {% include product %} site.
 Reference the following video documentation to set this up:

 - [Configure your Personal Access Token (PAT)](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Migration_mi_migration_mi_overview_html#configure-your-personal-access-token-pat-).